Budgeting in Spain

 How I Save Money

 Extra Income – I balance my budget by making 150 euros a month with private English lessons.
-I offer 3 hours of private lessons a week with a family from Madrid.
+I offer 3 hours of private lessons a week.

 Private, Under-the-Table Lessons